Partial collapsing degeneration of Floer trajectories and adiabatic gluing: Set-up of the Floer equation

 In this section, we formulate the set-up for the general Floer's perturbed Cauchy-Riemann equation on compact Riemann surface with a finite number of punctures.
 This requires a coordinate-free framework of the equation.
+Such a description was given for example in \cite{Se} and \cite{MS}.